xregistry/spec/core/spec.md

 - `rID` is the `id` of a single Resource.
 - `vID` is the `id` of a single Version of a Resource.

-##### `authority`
+###### `authority`

 The `authority` is a string that uniquely identifies the entity's authority.
-It could be regarded as a namespace and SHOULD be based on a domain name that is under the control of the entity's publisher.
+It could be regarded as a namespace and SHOULD be based on a unique name like an entry in the domain name system (DNS) that is under the control of the entity's publisher.

-##### `entity-path`
+###### `entity-path`

 As xRegistry entities are organized in a hierarchy, the `entity-path` outlines the entity's position in the hierarchy.
 As the ABNF above shows, there can be paths for groups, resources, and versions.

-##### `entity-id`

 ##### De-referencing a relative URI reference

 A relative URI reference can only be de-referenced if the base URI is known from the context.

 If the relative URI reference consists of a relative path segment, i.e. it does not begin with a slash, then the base URI is the URI of the surrounding entity.

 __Example:__

 ```
 xid of surrounding entity: xreg://example.com/messagegroups/group2